DanielBalsam/mocto-coding-challenge/README.md

-# MOCTO Coding Challenge
+# Coding Challenge

-A signup form for the MOCTO coding challenge.
+A signup form for a coding challenge.

 ## Project Setup